The great greeting card debate

 The paper greeting card industry would concur and stresses that e-cards are not replacing the traditional paper card industry — only expanding it.

 Story by Victoria Schlesinger.
 This article originally appeared in Plenty in January 2008.
-The story was added to MNN.com in May 2009.
+The story was added to MNN.com.